 El Nido to Coron Expedition

-The Philippines offers loads of adventures and we had a few thing that still needed to be ticked off our list of things to do.
+The Philippines offers loads of adventures and we had a few things that still needed to be ticked off our list of things to do.
 One of the adventures was a 3 day 2 night expedition from El Nido to Coron.

-We started by checking prices of the most popular expedition and we almost chocked when we were told the prices.
+We started by checking the prices of the most popular expedition and we almost choked when we were told the prices.
 The price for the best reviewed expeditions is between 400 to 500 euro.
 Definitely beyond our budget at the time so we checked elsewhere.
 Other expeditions were 275/300 euro which is reasonable.

 The company we booked with only takes a maximum of 10 people which in a way is good.
 However what we didn’t know was that the boat would be small.
-A bigger boat would of been much better.
+A bigger boat would have been much better.
 So just keep that in mind unless you’re into getting soaked in some parts of the trip, which honestly isn’t that great.

 But for the rest of the trip it was simply amazing.
 We slept in bungalows on isolated island beaches, swam in crystal clear turquoise waters and our guides prepared the best meals.
 And just before arriving in Coron we did a small farewell party while sailing aboard this little boat.

 Coron is what I imagine El Nido was like a few years ago.
 Laid back and not too touristy but just as stunning.
 Again, similar to El Nido the things to do in Coron are mostly out in the sea on nearby islands.
-To be honest, after 3 days sailing in rough waters we just about had enough of being out at sea everyday.
-However, us and the group that was with us on the expedition met up and did one last tour together.
-Since there was 7 of us, we decided to book a private boat which turned out to be cheaper than going on an organized tour.
+To be honest, after 3 days sailing in rough waters we just about had enough of being out at sea every day.
+However, we and the group that was with us on the expedition met up and did one last tour together.
+Since there were 7 of us, we decided to book a private boat which turned out to be cheaper than going on an organized tour.
 Pretty much we did the popular spots like Barracuda Lake, Kayangan Lake, Twin Lagoon and our captain stopped us at what we would consider the best snorkeling spot we have come across.

 We stayed 3 nights in Coron.
-Beside that day when we were out on a tour, the other day we rented a scooter and cruised around.
+Besides that day when we were out on a tour, the other day we rented a scooter and cruised around.
 We went to a couple of beaches further North of town, however both had low tide.
 So we rode all the way back down to Cabo beach, about 20 minutes ride from town.
 Cabo beach is no doubt one of the best beaches around.
 The beach itself is great however what stands out is a backdrop of a mountainous island.